neondatabase/website/content/docs/get-started-with-neon/branching-quickstart.md

 ## Connecting to a branch

 Now that you have created a branch, how do you connect to it?
-You can connect to a branch using a connection string, as you would connect to any other Neon database.
+You can connect to a branch using a connection string, as you would connect to any Neon database.
 The following steps describe how to connect to a branch using `psql`.

 _**Note:**_ You can also query a branch from the Neo Console's SQL Editor.
 For instructions, see [Query from psql](/query-with-neon-sql-editor).